 Two downmix functions allow users to perform "real-world" audio format compatibility checks.
 One function allows a surround (5.1) signal to be "folded down" (mixed) to stereo.
 The other allows a stereo signal to be converted to mono.
 Using the downmix functions simply requires pressing the desired button.
 The buttons are set to always "latch" the functions on and off.
 An LED is located adjacent to each button and lights whenever its respective function is active.
 The downmix functions always impact the post-fader surround and stereo monitor outputs.
 And, depending on the selected configuration, they may also impact the pre-fader surround monitor output.
-Please refer to the Specifications section of this guide if you'd like a detailed description of how the downmix functions perform their tasks.

 A specific downmix function can only be enabled when it is applicable for the currently selected input source.
-This means that the 5.1 to stereo downmix function can only be enabled when surround input A or B is selected.
+This means that the surround to stereo downmix function can only be enabled when surround input A or B is selected.

 The Model 77 associates the state of the downmix functions with the currently selected input.
-For example, if surround input A is the selected input source and the 5.1 to stereo downmix function is enabled, this condition will be "remembered" when switching to one of the stereo input sources.
-Upon returning to surround input A, the 5.1 to stereo downmix function will again become active.
+For example, if surround input A is the selected input source and the surround to stereo downmix function is enabled, this condition will be "remembered" when switching to one of the stereo input sources.
+Upon returning to surround input A, the surround to stereo downmix function will again become active.

-5.1 to Stereo
+Surround to Stereo

-When the 5.1 to stereo downmix function is enabled the LS, RS, and C channels associated with a surround source are combined ("folded down") with the L and R signals to create a 2-channel stereo (left and right) signal.
+When the surround to stereo downmix function is enabled the LS, RS, and C channels associated with a surround source are combined ("folded down") with the L and R signals to create a 2-channel stereo (left and right) signal.
 And, depending on the system's configuration, the LFE channel may also be combined with the L and R signals.
-The resulting stereo signal, sometimes known as LoRo, is routed to the L and R surround monitor output channels.
-The C, LFE, LS, and RS monitor output channels are muted.
+The resulting stereo signal, sometimes known as LtRt, is routed to the L and R post-fader surround monitor output channels.
+Also, whenever the surround to stereo downmix function is enabled the C, LS, RS, and SUB monitor output channels are muted.
 By utilizing this downmix function phase relationships and inter-channel level issues can be quickly observed.